From alligator to milkshakes to deep-fried Twinkies, there are hundreds of foods available at the Minnesota State Fair.

 Farmers Union, on Dan Patch Avenue near the main gate

-From the list of new foods from 2019, the Blueberry Key Lime Pie hands down took the blue ribbon.
+From the list of new foods in 2019, the Blueberry Key Lime Pie hands down took the blue ribbon.
 It had the perfect blend of sweet and tangy and the graham cracker crust was delectable.

 It was the right size to share with one other person, and it was priced right, too.
 I can’t say the same for the BLT from the Farmers Union, which clocks in at $13.
 That’s pretty steep, even for State Fair standards.